 Cookies send us information about your visit such as your operating system and the browser you use.
 Should you wish to prevent the use of Cookies from this website you should use your browser’s ‘Private’ or ‘Incognito Mode’ or configure your browser to prevent Cookies.
 We do not pass on or sell any information collected from cookies to third parties.

-If you have any queries relating to this Privacy Notice or our use of your personal data, please contact us by emailing our Group Scout Leader, Adam Buckell using the following email address: privacy@3rdbanstead.co.uk.
+If you have any queries relating to this Privacy Notice or our use of your personal data, please contact us by emailing the Group Lead Volunteer, Adam Buckell using the following email address: privacy@3rdbanstead.co.uk.